 – Method: The patrols are seated in front of the curtain.
 Behind the curtain are one or two leaders who produce various sounds for those gathered in front to recognize and remember, such as turning the pages of a book, crumpling a cellophane wrapper, breaking a stick, striking a match, hammering a nail, and so on.
 After the demonstration, the patrols return to their corners to make a list of the noises they heard.

-– Variation: Each Scout is furnished a pencil and paper and in turn writes down what he thinks each sound is, after which, patrol members compare notes and come up with a list of their best observations based on a patrol consensus.
+– Variation: Each Scout is furnished a pencil and paper and in turn writes down what they think each sound is, after which, patrol members compare notes and come up with a list of their best observations based on a patrol consensus.

 – Scoring: Award a point for each sound correctly listed.
 The patrol with the most points wins.